Oklahoma's 12 ecoregions provide an amazing variety of awe-inspiring landscapes to enjoy.

 The Central Great Plains, Oklahoma's largest ecoregion, encompasses most of the western half of the Sooner State from north to south.
 Whether you're touring the grandeur of the Marland Mansion in Ponca City, enjoying the ATV trails at Little Sahara State Park or rock climbing at the Wichita Mountains National Wildlife Refuge, you'll revel in the diversity offered by Oklahoma.
 America's "Mother Road", Route 66, traverses the Central Great Plains, so stop by the Oklahoma Route 66 Museum in Clinton or the National Route 66 Museum in Elk City for an in-depth look at the nation's most acclaimed highway.
 From boating to rappelling to golf to water skiing, outdoor enthusiasts flock to this ecoregion to experience a full array of fun, family activities.

 The Crosstimbers ecoregion is the transition area from prairie to the west and low, forested mountains to the east.
 It runs from Oklahoma's northern border to southern border covering most of central Oklahoma.
 Step into Oklahoma's wide-ranging Crosstimbers ecoregion (aka Central Oklahoma/Texas Plains), and you'll find an incredible variety of activities!
-Bask in the outdoors at numerous lakes and state parks throughout the region, from the heavily wooded Chickasaw National Recreation Area in Sulphur to Lake Murray, Lake Texoma, Arcadia Lake and more!
-Or for a more luxurious getaway, head to Guthrie, Oklahoma's Bed and Breakfast Capital, where elegant hospitality and historic attractions abound.
+Bask in the outdoors at numerous lakes and state parks throughout the region, from the heavily wooded Chickasaw National Recreation Area in Sulphur to Lake Murray, Arcadia Lake and more.
+For a more luxurious getaway, head to Guthrie, Oklahoma's Bed and Breakfast Capital, where elegant hospitality and historic attractions abound.
 Further north, Bartlesville's Price Tower (Frank Lloyd Wright's only skyscraper) promises upscale accommodations, while the Woolaroc Ranch, Museum and Wildlife Preserve opens the door to the finer things in life as enjoyed by oilman Frank Phillips.
-Historic Fort Reno and Fort Washita tell the tale of army life in the territorial era.

 The heavily forested Ozark Highlands ecoregion is one of the Sooner State's most popular destinations, with the Grand Lake O' The Cherokees serving as the jumping point for outdoor activities of all types.
 You'll find 10 state parks around the lake, promising ample opportunity for boating, swimming, fishing and more.
 Or take a canoe trip down the Illinois River, where gentle rapids guide you along one of Oklahoma's most scenic water routes.
 Bird-watchers cite the region as a favorite, especially when the American White Pelicans stop by Grand Lake for a couple of months during their annual migration.
 Bald eagles, mallards and snow geese also abound.